brianmcoates/meehan-md/src/pages/blog/2020-03-11-the-war-on-sickness.md

 * [Randomized study of the efficacy and safety of oral elderberry extract in the treatment of influenza A and B virus infections.](https://journals.sagepub.com/doi/abs/10.1177/147323000403200205)
 * In Norway, elderberry syrup was investigated in a double-blind, placebo-controlled study of elderberry syrup.
 Symptoms were relieved an average of FOUR DAYS EARLIER than placebo.
 Which is at least 3.5 days better than Tamiflu and without Tamiflu’s adverse events risk (nausea, vomiting, hallucinations, and suicidal behavior).
-* 1. <!--StartFragment-->

-     [Elderberry Syrup](https://meehanmd.ehealthpro.com/products/immunoberry-liquid)<!--EndFragment-->has been used in folk medicine for centuries to treat influenza, colds and sinusitis, and has been reported to have antiviral activity against influenza and herpes simplex.
-We investigated the efficacy and safety of oral elderberry syrup for treating influenza A and B infections.
-  2. Sixty patients (aged 18-54 years) suffering from influenza-like symptoms for 48 h or less were enrolled in this randomized, double-blind, placebo-controlled study during the influenza season of 1999-2000 in Norway.
+* 1. Sixty patients (aged 18-54 years) suffering from influenza-like symptoms for 48 h or less were enrolled in this randomized, double-blind, placebo-controlled study during the influenza season of 1999-2000 in Norway.
-  3. Patients received 15 ml of elderberry or placebo syrup four times a day for 5 days, and recorded their symptoms using a visual analogue scale.
+  2. Patients received 15 ml of elderberry or placebo syrup four times a day for 5 days, and recorded their symptoms using a visual analogue scale.
-  4. Symptoms were relieved on average 4 days earlier.
+  3. Symptoms were relieved on average 4 days earlier.
-  5. The use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.
+  4. The use of rescue medication was significantly less in those receiving elderberry extract compared with placebo.
-  6. Elderberry extract seems to offer an efficient, safe and cost-effective treatment for influenza
+  5. Elderberry extract seems to offer an efficient, safe and cost-effective treatment for influenza
 * Studies showing the efficacy of elderberry syrup
 * 1. Inhibitory activity of a standardized elderberry liquid extract against clinically-relevant human respiratory bacterial pathogens and influenza A and B viruses.[https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3056848/](https://www.ncbi.nlm.nih.gov/pmc/articles/PMC3056848/?fbclid=IwAR0CGQs31LmbkZ3UBRFaLJnX_1hq8lr1mw1LgIyfbMxHhIaCOoNpQRMYWIo)
   2. Anti-influenza virus effects of elderberry juice and its fractions.[https://www.ncbi.nlm.nih.gov/pubmed/22972323](https://www.ncbi.nlm.nih.gov/pubmed/22972323?fbclid=IwAR2rfYa33a6rn_p27pUIrgiINYAs8QuSmordLFBAdD4hDgnbuivZWB4zKM8)